ankanz1/FULL-BACK/README.md

 - Live match data: [football-data.org](https://www.football-data.org) / API-Football
 - Player stats for clustering: [Transfermarkt data via Kaggle](https://www.kaggle.com/datasets/davidcariboo/player-scores)
 - Historical results for prediction model: [International football results 1872–2017, Kaggle](https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017)
-- Sample match footage: sourced under free-use license from google for demo/testing purposes only
+- Sample match footage: sourced under free-use license from Pexels/Pixabay for demo/testing purposes only

 ## Known limitations

+- **No MCP server or Agent Skill** — see [Injective technologies used](#injective-technologies-used)
 - **Tactical snapshot** uses screen-position zone estimates (defensive/middle/attacking thirds), not precise pitch-coordinate homography — the source footage didn't contain enough clear landmark points for a reliable metric transform, so the output is intentionally descriptive rather than presenting false precision
 - **All-time top scorers** (if included in Overview) is a static, manually-sourced list, not live-computed — it can go stale if a current player breaks the record mid-tournament
 - **Prediction model** confidence varies by team — nations with sparse historical match data in the training set will have less reliable Elo ratings than heavily-represented ones
 - x402/CCTP payment infrastructure was descoped; see [Injective technologies used](#injective-technologies-used)